 Many people go through life with the belief that they are not good enough and are therefore unworthy of love.
 They get caught up in their pursuit of perfection and end up with lives devoid of happiness and love.

-This book shows us how to live wholeheartedly, accepting our imperfections and believing that we are enough just as we are.
+The Gifts of Imperfection: Let Go of Who You Think You're Supposed to Be and Embrace Who You Are: Your Guide to a Wholehearted Life shows us how to live wholeheartedly, accepting our imperfections and believing that we are enough just as we are.

 Specifically, this book gives you the tools for developing “worthiness.”
 You’ll discover a new definition of love and uncover the barriers of living and loving wholeheartedly.